What To Include In Your Life Coaching Intake Form

 The onboarding process is an excellent chance to gather information from your client’s life story.
 This guide on intake forms will help you get a strong start on every coaching relationship.

-An intake form is a tool used before the first session and after the client makes the first payment.
+A life coaching intake form is a tool used before the first session and after the client makes the first payment.
 This document will have important data about the client including basic details, personal goals, and expectations.
 They also indicate what types of services the client needs.

 Your life coaching intake form creates a solid base to plan your strategy.
 It helps you build the right package for each coaching session.